artic92/linkedin_profile/experience_evoleo.md

 ## Description

+Design, develop, and maintain digital circuits, embedded systems, and software specifically engineered to withstand the extreme conditions of space while ensuring the reliability and safety of spacecraft and satellite systems.

 ### PLATO - PLAnetary Transits and Oscillations of stars

 PLATO is the third medium-class (M-class) mission in the Cosmic Vision programme by ESA with a budget of approximately **500 million euros**.
 Its objective is double-sided.
 On the one hand, to find and study extrasolar planetary systems, emphasising terrestrial planets in the habitable zone around solar-like stars.
-On the other hand, study and characterise the planet host star, including its age.
+On the other hand, study and characterise the planet's host star, including its age.

 My involvement focused on designing and developing the *Ancillary Electrical Units (AEU)* for the Service Module.

-Main activites:
+Main activities:

 * FPGA design & development compliant with ECSS-Q-ST-60-02C
 * VHDL modelling according to ESA ASIC/001 guidelines